FF:PS_BA027 Research practice - Course Information

 - describe and understand principles of modern technologies used for behavioral research;

-- propose psychological research with the use of selected technology and summarize it in a research proposal;
+- perform small-size psychological research with the use of selected technology and summarize it in seminar work

 - recommended literature